EdoardoLaGreca/scrtp/README.md

 # scrtp

-Screen teleport - low latency remote screen control.
+Screen teleport - low latency remote desktop control.

 ⚠ This repo is still under heavy development.
 A 1.0 release will be available in the Releases section on GitHub when both the client and the server will be fully functioning.